Nimzozo/Ab-Chess/js/abChess-0.1/api-reference.md

 #### draw()

-Draw the chess board in the container element.
+Draw the chessboard in the HTML container element.

 __Return type :__ `undefined`